ExtremeElectronics/RC2040/README.md

 Z80 emulation of RC2014 using the RP2040 processor.

-Initial aim was to get the [EtchedPixels](https://github.com/EtchedPixels) Linuxibased Z80 emulation including an SD Card based IDE running on a Pi Pico as a standalone.
+Initial aim was to get the [EtchedPixels](https://github.com/EtchedPixels) Linux based Z80 emulation including an SD Card based IDE running on a Pi Pico as a standalone.
 I have ripped out much of EtchedPixels's great work, to which I'm truly sorry, but I was only interested in the Z80 emulation, and I needed to get it to fit in an RP2040

 ## PCB